You want your employees to be happier, more content, and more productive, right?

 Of course you do.
 They want that, too.
 So, we all want the same thing.

 There’s just one little problem: managing each employee in the same exact way rarely accomplishes this.

 Why?
 Because each person has their own unique value that stems from the way they fascinate others.

-The Fascination Advantage assessment not only helps your employees understand their own unique value, it also gives you a fresh perspective on management.
-When you understand how to manage the different types of Fascination Advantages, you help each employee become more fascinating.
+The Fascinate Test not only helps your employees understand their own unique value, it also gives you a fresh perspective on management.
+When you understand how to manage different personality types, you help each employee become more fascinating.
 In turn, you help them become more persuasive to clients, and more influential in the workplace.

 But wait (as they say)… there’s more.

 When you help an employee become more fascinated with their work, our research show that this makes them more loyal, and more productive.

 But you have to take their Primary Advantage into account to make any of this work.
 Take the PASSION Advantage, for example.
 Here is what our research has told us about managing employees with Primary PASSION Advantage:

 - PASSION employees are social and want to be at the heart of the activity.
 Properly coached, they build close bonds with clients and co-workers.
 For example, they often provide outstanding customer service, because they instinctively understand how to immediately respond to others’ emotional needs.